koendv/raspberry-jottings/README.md

 When working on a high-dpi display, either

 ```
-GDK_SCALE=2 micro-manager
+GDK_SCALE=2 micromanager
 ```
-or, in /opt/micromanager/bin/micromanager , add
+or, in /opt/micro-manager/bin/micromanager , add

 ```
 -Dsun.java2d.uiScale=2